kevinoc554/druidsgrovedice/README.md

 Tools - Documentation:
 - [Balsamiq](https://balsamiq.com/wireframes/) - Balsamiq was used to create the initial wireframes and diagrams.
-- [Coolor](https://coolors.co/) - Coolor was used to generate the color pallette image.
+- [Coolor](https://coolors.co/) - Coolor was used to generate the color palette image.
 - [DBDiagram](https://dbdiagram.io/home/) - DBDiagram was used to generate the database model image.

 # **Testing**